Sponsor an animal

 This page is a tribute to some of the sadly now-deceased animals who were so kindly sponsored in the past.
-We felt it was only right to inform everyone of their passing.
 We will endeavour to leave obituaries up for as long as possible.

 Gus was a fantastic chap who was trapped at the end of August 05 – hence the name Gus.